AndrewAnnex/SpiceyPy/docs/basics.rst

 A simple example program
 ------------------------

-The following calls the SPICE function :py:meth:`spiceypy.spiceypy.tkvrsn` which outputs the version of cspice that SpiceyPy is wrapping.
+The following calls the SPICE function :py:meth:`spiceypy.tkvrsn` which outputs the version of cspice that SpiceyPy is wrapping.

 .. code:: python